igorkulman/coding-journal/content/post/2019-02-27-switching-my-hackintosh-from-nvidia-to-amd/index.md

 +++
 Categories = ["macOS", "Hackintosh"]
 Description = "Apple blocks NVIDIA from releasing graphic drivers for Mojave, so I had no choice but to switch to an RX 570.
-The macOS experience was smooth, but Windows ..."
+The macOS experience was smooth, but the GPU is not a food product."
 Tags = ["macOS", "Hackintosh"]
 Keywords = ["macOS", "Hackintosh"] author = "Igor Kulman"